pavelkpetkov/The_Good_Deed/README.md

  - This is my very first application.
  - In this backend application - Handlebars, Express, MongoDB & Mongoose are used.
  - This app is still under construction - and there are many new features in the pipeline for it.
+ - Run 'npm install' for the dependencies and 'node index.js' to run the application.

 ## Functionality
 - Register, login in application, logout, view pages as guest.